ArronATW/Singapore_Air_Quality_Project/README.md

   - Computes prominent pollutant and daily AQI similarly to the hourly table.
   - Supports daily trend analysis and summary reporting in dashboards.

+## 🛑 Pipeline Status

+As of **11 May 2025**, the automated data pipeline has been paused due to the exhaustion of Snowflake credits during development.